Security recommendations

 While Dependabot is effective for many common dependency updates, it has limitations - particularly with monorepos, custom registries, or less common ecosystems.
 Renovate offers greater flexibility and configurability, making it a powerful alternative when Dependabot cannot fully meet your project’s needs.
 It supports a wider range of package managers, allows for fine-grained scheduling and grouping of updates, and can be tailored to complex workflows.
 Using Renovate ensures that all dependencies, not just the ones Dependabot supports, are kept up to date - reducing security risks and maintenance overhead.

 Renovate is an open-source project and can be installed on repositories for free.
 It has two main hosting methods - GitHub App (hosted by mend.io - the company behind Renovate) or self-hosted.
-If you’re cautious of allowing mend.io access to your repository, Imperial provide a self-hosted instance of Renovate.
-Simply create an issue under the self-hosted-renovate repository and the GitHub Admins will assist you in setting it up.
+If you’re hesitant of allowing mend.io access to your repository, Imperial provide a self-hosted instance of Renovate.
+To use this self-hosted instance, create an issue under the self-hosted-renovate repository and the GitHub Admins will assist you in setting it up.

 - Choose whether to use the GitHub App (hosted by mend.io) or self-hosted version of Renovate.